niio972/uri-generator/README.md

 ## Get started

 A get started page is avaliable within the app to help you use it correctly.
+Including some dummy data to test the app with a test user already set up.

 ## URI generator

 This is a python application using Flask framework.
-In order to run this application you should clone this repository.
+In order to run this application locally you should clone this repository.
 Open it using VScode (or an other software) set a python terminal and run the following commands :

 ``` python